HasiniSandunika/angiogram-video-processing/README.md

 # angiogram-vedio-processing
-Segment and extract arteries in the angiogram.
+Segment and extract arteries in the angiogram video.